2017-fall-os/shell-eguevara4/shell/README.md

 The subStr2() function is the same as subStr() in mytoc.c except that it terminates the string with a newline character.
 This is done so the tokenizer can recognize the end of an input.
 The strConcat() function is used to concatinate two string and add a '/' character in the middle.
 This function is used to create a proper path using the paths in the PATH variable.
 The function myStrCmp() was derived from code found at https://stackoverflow.com/questions/22973670/creating-my-own-strcmp-function-in-c.

+stringHelper.c

+This file contains various functions used to manipulate or aquire information from a string.

+stringHelper.h

+Headerfiel for stringHelper.c.

 mytoc.c